Definition: the meaning of Millennials

-In 2018, the Millennials’ age range spans from 22 years old to 37 years old.
-But beyond an age group, Millennials’ characteristics (see below) are what make this consumer segment such an important group for luxury brands.
+Beyond an age group, Millennials’ characteristics (see below) are what make this consumer segment such an important group for luxury brands.

 The Millennial generation has grown up in the age of Internet and mobile technologies.
 Millennials are digitally fluent and have new expectations for what a luxury brand should deliver, especially in terms of omnichannel experience.